Tracking the symmetries of $\mathbb Z_3$-orbifold K3s within the Mathieu groups: Motivation, Overview and Summary of Results

 K3 surfaces continue to fascinate and inspire mathematicians and theoretical physicists long after their name was coined, probably by Andr\'e Weil in 1958 \cite{weil2009final}.
 Their geometry and symmetries provide valuable insights in a variety of contexts, not the least that of superstring theory, which is the backdrop of our motivation here.

 By definition, a K3 surface is a compact, complex manifold of dimension $2$ which is simply connected and has trivial canonical bundle.
 It therefore carries a holomorphic volume form $\eta$.
 We are interested in finite groups of symplectic automorphisms of K3 surfaces, i.e. automorphisms that fix $\eta$ as well as some K\"ahler class $\omega$, and in how they are realised as subgroups of the Mathieu group $M_{24}$.

 Indeed, the observation in \cite{eguchi2011notes} that the elliptic genus of K3 reveals a connection with $M_{24}$ -- a fact mathematically proven subsequently on the level of representation theory and (Mock) modular forms in \cite{gannon2016much} -- remains unexplained by geometry and string theory.
 This is surprising (and haunting!), since the observation was first made in the context of superstring theory compactified on a K3 surface, where one deals with K3 theories, i.e. superconformal field theories with $\mathcal{N} = (2, 2)$ worldsheet supersymmetry at central charges $(c, \ol c) = (6, 6)$, with spacetime supersymmetry, integer $\mathfrak{u}(1)$-charges and without holomorphic BPS states at weight 1/2 \cite{se88,asmo94,nawe00}.
 The $\mathfrak{u}(1)$-charges are the eigenvalues of the zero modes in the two $\mathfrak{u}(1)_1$ subalgebras of the left and right $\mathcal{N} = 2$ superconformal algebras, which by the operators of two-fold spectral flow are extended to affine subalgebras of type $\mathfrak{su}(2)_1$.
 Thereby, any K3 theory has $\mathcal{N}=(4,4)$ worldsheet superconformal symmetry, and its conformal field theoretic elliptic genus can be expressed in terms of $\mathcal{N}=4$ superconformal characters \cite{Eguchi:1988vra} and equals the complex elliptic genus of K3 surfaces.
-The conformal field theoretic elliptic genus of K3 theories is the basis for the `Mathieu Moonshine' observation.
-However, it is known that no K3 theory can have $M_{24}$ as its symmetry group \cite{ghv12}.